Tria Virtual Card Review 2026

 Instant Virtual Entry: 1.5% Cashback + Apple Pay

-The Tria Virtual Card is the easiest way to enter the Tria ecosystem.
-For $20/year, you get a solid 1.5%% cashback rate and immediate access to Apple Pay.
+The Tria Virtual Card is the easiest way to start using Tria.
+For $25/year, you get 1.5%% cashback on the first $100 of monthly spend (then 0.5%) and Apple Pay support.
 An affordable entry point for users who want self-custodial spending with cashback.

 Instant issuance (start spending in seconds)